ZeroAct/Semi-Auto-Annotation-Tool-for-Image-Anomaly-Detection/README.md

 - First, choose a directory contains more than one image.

-- Second, adjust canvas size depends on your monitor resolution.
+- Second, adjust canvas size.
+It depends on your monitor resolution.

 - Third, click start cropping button.